MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/analyze-business-processes.md

    ![Meeting hours](../images/wpa/tutorials/meeting-hours.png)

    The totals (229.5K and 409K) reflect the meeting hours and meetings in the entire data set.
-The smaller numbers reflect the numbers of meeting hours (11.K) and meetings (20K) in the data associated with the keywords that you currently have selected.
+The smaller numbers reflect the numbers of meeting hours (11.K) and meetings (20K) in the data associated with the keywords that you currently have added to the business process.
 These smaller numbers change as you add or delete keywords.

    If you are familiar with the hiring process, these numbers could indicate that your selection of keywords is too narrow (too few meetings and hours) or too broad (too many), after which you can adjust accordingly by adding or deleting keywords.